Tracking Chef

 Specific form tracking

 Another alternative to track Hubspot forms is to add a tracking snippet directly to the form’s embed code.
-This option is can be used only when embedding the Hubspot form on a different CMS (e.g. WordPress).
+This option can be used only when embedding the Hubspot form on a different CMS (e.g. WordPress).

 This method can integrates with the Generic Event Tracking method discussed on a separate post, please make sure you follow the instructions detailed there first.